 I had not been researching the Atcherley family for very long before I started finding references to a company named Atcherley & Dawson, a firm of tea dealers based in Australia during the late 1800s and early 1900s.
 However, the identity of the Atcherley involved in this company was a mystery, and remained so for quite some time.
 Finally, a database of Wills, Probate and Administration Records on the Public Record Office Victoria website provided the answer.
 It showed that probate had been granted on the will of Stephen Atcherley, a tea merchant of Dubbo in New South Wales.
-I later found out that Stephen wrote his will on this day, 3 March, in 1894.
+Stephen wrote his will on 3 March 1894.
 [1, 2]

 Stephen had been born 43 years earlier, in January 1851 (or thereabouts), at Ford, just off the Welshpool road to the west of Shrewsbury, Shropshire.
 His age was given as 2 months on the census taken at the end of March that year, which showed him living with his parents (Thomas Cureton and Mary Atcherley), and seven siblings, at Cruckfield House in Ford.
 His father Thomas was at that time a retired farmer.
 Stephen was baptised on 22 April 1851 at Great Ness, which suggests that the family may have moved to that parish not long after the census was taken.
 [3, 4, 5]